Compiled by Wilfrid Keller

 |252181||149684||Sander Hoogendoorn||27 Oct 2001|

-In October 2003, this investigation was restarted by the Prime Sierpinski Project, so far obtaining the following 18 primes:
+In October 2003, this investigation was restarted by the Prime Sierpinski Project, under whose direction the following 18 primes were found:

 |87743||212565||Morris Cox||19 Nov 2003|